Sound technical content, curated with aloha by

 June 28, 2013

 A. Hi Charise.
-I don't know if you are viewing the situation quite correctly...
+I don't know if you're viewing the situation well ...

-Please consider, for example, that while glass is probably the least toxic construction material in the history of the world, you certainly wouldn't consider it safe for your dog to swallow glass shards.
-What your dog is doing, chewing through a fence, and possibly ingesting sharp bits of metal, sounds like it could be life threatening to him, even without a zinc coating on it.
-Not to mention that if I had children playing on the other side of that fence, on that third occasion I might demand that the court order the dog be put down :-)
+Please consider, for example, that while glass is probably the least toxic construction material in the history of the world, it certainly isn't safe for your dog to swallow glass shards.
+What your dog is doing, chewing through a fence, and possibly ingesting sharp bits of steel as well as its coating, sounds like it could be life threatening to him, with or without a zinc coating on it.
+Not to mention that if I had children on the other side of that fence, on that third occasion I might demand that the court order the dog be put down :-)

 Regards,